Basic Direct Current Circuit – Simple Examples

 Maybe it is confusing to think that the abbreviation of DC current is Direct Current current.
 This is why DC also refers to “constant polarity”.
 A DC circuit may have a varying voltage but it will not cross the negative polarity or vice versa just as shown in the voltage waveform of a rectifier below.

-direct current circuit 1
+Basic direct current circuit 1

 Above is the common DC circuit graph where it never crosses another polarity.
+This is the direct current example where it won’t cross another polarity.

-What is DC Circuit
+What is a DC Circuit

 A DC circuit is an electrical circuit that only consists of